 Calle Florida in Buenos Aires

 Hold on!
-Arriving at Aeropuerto Internacional Ministro Pistarini Ezeiza (EZE) or better know at Buenos Aires International airport?
+Arriving at Aeropuerto Internacional Ministro Pistarini Ezeiza (EZE) or better known as Buenos Aires International Airport?

 Entrance to Banco Nación in Ezeiza airport